Multiscale-Genomics/mg-process-fastq/docs/docker.rst

 Running a docker container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You should be able to run the above image locally on your machine as well as pulling it else where (on a system which has docker) :
+You should be able to run the above image locally on your machine as well as pulling it elsewhere (on a system which has docker) :

 .. code-block:: none

    $ docker pull multiscalegenomics/mgprocessfastq:biobambamimage

 and then running a container via :

 .. code-block:: none